 I’m not suggesting that you spend all your time online – maybe just make a switch here and there for perspective.

 Real Life Instagram Friends

 It’s great to hang out online, but even better to meet in reality.
+A drop in Instagram engagement really makes you appreciate the friends you’ve made already.
 If you’ve been on Instagram for a while then it’s likely you’ve made some good friends.
 Instead of chatting virtually, why not try to meet up in real life?
 When I started to mull on what I liked most about Instagram it was the community so I really wanted to focus on this aspect this year.

 Obviously this comes with the usual warnings about being safe, but taking yourself out of an digital environment into a real one could be the tonic you need.
 I’ve loved meeting Vanessa from The Simpson Sisters and Laura from The Barrister’s Book Chamber this year and am excited to see @contraryreader and Meg at The Ironbridge Bookshop next month.